 Written at the turn of the 20th century, it is not very specific with oven temperatures (“put it in a hot oven for half an hour”) or measurements (“add some good butter and some allspice”).
 But the ingredient combinations and authentic Czech or Slovak recipes truly make this one a gem and a collector’s edition.

 Czech cooking is uniquely appealing, practical and elegant.
-Make sure to get a couple of the cookbooks and give your Bohemian kitchen the flavours of authentic Czech cuisine.
+Get a couple of the cookbooks and give your Bohemian kitchen the flavours of authentic Czech cuisine.

 Send your awesome cookbook, recipes or guest posts and photos to firstname.lastname@example.org.